-- To write algorithms and to draw flowcharts for solving problems. - To convert the algorithms/flowcharts to C programs. - To code and test a given logic in C programming language. - To decompose a problem into functions and to develop modular reusable code. - To use arrays, pointers, strings and structures to write C programs. - Searching and sorting problems.
+- 1. To convert the algorithms/flowcharts to C programs. - 2.
+To code and test a given logic in C programming language. - 3.
+To decompose a problem into functions and to develop modular reusable code. - 4.
+To use arrays, pointers, strings and structures to write C programs. - 5.
+Searching and sorting problems.

-UNIT - I: INTRODUCTION TO PROGRAMMING :
+UNIT - I:INTRODUCTION TO PROGRAMMING :

-Introduction to components of a computer system: disks, primary and secondary memory, processor, operating system, compilers, creating, compiling and executing a program etc., Number systems.
+Introduction to components of a computer system: disks, primary and secondary emory, processor, operating system, compilers, creating, compiling and executing a program etc., Number systems.